curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 The harmful rules became a big problem for Dan.
 He began to spend more and more time investigating why a given universe had died, until he spent most of his time debugging and quickraving dead universes.
 Forensic pathologist god - his colleagues nicknamed him "Gravedigger Dan".
 He took this problem to Kat, and Kat agreed that it was worth solving.

 Dan sketched out some ideas, bounced them off colleagues, then built a first version quickly.
-He named the new simulation, "Bugfinder".
+He named the new simulator for universe simulations, "Bugfinder".
 It was so effective that in the first day running, Bugfinder found about half of the bad rulesets Dan had run into manually over the past month.
 It kept a record of all the universes it had simulated, the rulesets, and how viable they were.
-But after a day, his simulation stopped simulating other 1D universes, but was still executing.
+But after a day, Bugfinder stopped simulating other 1D universes, but was still executing.
 Dan took a look at what was going on.

 It got an error.
 "MemoryException: out of memory."
 The service had gone OOM, so it died.
-Bugfinder was tagged as a 1D-universe simulator, and it was using way more than the infra allowed.
+Bugfinder was tagged as a 1D-universe simulator, and it was using way more resources than the infra allowed.
 DoL infra had a standard limitation on the size of 1D universes.
 Bugfinder was running a whole lot of simulations in parallel, and reached the upper bound default of what was allowed for 1D universe workloads.
 Dan changed Bugfinder to autoscale memory and processing power, with much higher upper limits.
 Basic stuff.

 A week of running Bugfinder and Dan was satisfied.
 It had gotten rid of all the non-viable 1D rulesets.
 Dan finally built a set of universes that look like they'd last long enough for him to do the actual research he was trying to achieve - evolving life across sparsely interacting dimensions.
 He found a particularly clever combination of rules - simple and powerful.
 He observed his creation with wonder, excited whenever a new pattern of life emerged, watching it grow in complexity.
 He checked in on it in the evenings.
 He doled over it during his lunchbreaks and snackbreaks.
 Eventually he had collected most of the data needed for the hypothesis he was testing.
 Dan spent a week or so writing the report titled, "The living entropy arrows of time."
 He was proud of the culmination of his first few months at DoL.

 Dan shared the document with Kat.
+It was dense reading.
 In it, he explained how there was one entropy arrow of time for each law introduced to a universe with prioritized resolution of physical laws.
 Under conditions with two "life forms" where one life form experiences entropy from one law more than the other life form, the two life forms will experience different amounts of "time" in the same system-wide timespan.
-And that the entropy arrows of time can be living things.
+And that the entropy arrows of time could be living things too.
 Dan had set up the laws themselves to reprioritize, based on conditions within the universe.
 The most severely deprioritised laws ceased to experience state changes and effectively died.
-New laws were born from others.
+Dan had designed new laws to be born from others.
 He did the same for laws of laws, laws of laws of laws, etc. Recursively.
+Strange loops emerged.

 Kat asked technical questions about his methodology.
 Then she asked unrelated, corporate-speak questions about the organization and its toolsets.

-"Dan, that was a great onboarding project.
-You've done some solid work.
-What do you think is the business impact of your work?"
+"What do you think is the business impact of your work?"
+Kat asked.

 "Uhhh.
 Well you asked me to do it, so I did it."
+Dan replied.

 "Right.
 And you did great.
 And how will you know if you're doing the right thing next time?"
+Kat asked.

 "I guess same as last time, I'll do whatever you want me to?"
+Dan said.

 "And what if I'm wrong?
 What if you misunderstand what I want?"
 Kat paused to reword.
 Dan's eyes went wide with confusion.
 She continued, "Where am I going with this - you are part of a system, in this case the DoL.
 You can be as free as your understanding of your business impact on the system and no freer.
 If you don't understand your business impact and we have a miscommunication, you could waste months of your time here.
 And that's bad for everyone.
 So you'll have far greater impact and far more freedom if you understand your business impact on the organization."

 Dan thought for a bit, then said,
-"Then what's the business impact of DoL on the universe?"
+"If knowing our business impact is so important, then what's the business impact of DoL on the universe?"

 Kat answered,
-"The going theory is that we should be trying to help the universe survive."
+"The going theory is that we should be trying to help the universe survive.
+And to get there, we should try to help the things we’re a part of survive."

 Dan said,
 "What if we're wrong?"